-The medical name for Night Sweats is sleep hyperhidrosis.
+The medical name for Menopause Night Sweats is sleep hyperhidrosis.

 When a woman’s ovaries start to produce less of the hormones oestrogen and progesterone, the hypothalamus in the brain is affected.
 The hypothalamus is responsible for the regulation of our body temperature.
 One of the reasons some women experience night sweats is due to this change in hormone levels

 Are you sick and tired of waking up night after night hot and sweaty, with sweat dripping down your entire body and exhausted the following day due to menopause?
 There is relief for you!
 Many women suffer night after night with night sweats, not know where they can go or what they can do to help themselves.
 Below in this article is some helpful information.

 The following foods have been known to help reduce the symptoms and they also helps with the severity of them.